-Dating back over 400 years to a time when enslaved persons were kidnapped from Africa and brought to Borikén (as the Indigenous called Puerto Rico), the vibrant folk tradition of Puerto Rican Bomba has always held a strong feminine presence.
+Dating back over 400 years to a time when persons were kidnapped from Africa and enslaved in Borikén (as the Indigenous called Puerto Rico), the vibrant folk tradition of Puerto Rican Bomba has always held a strong feminine presence.
 Whether leading the chorus through its storytelling’s prominent call-and-response feature or ardently dialoguing with el tambor (the drum), female faces are not rare here.
 But when we think of the three elements behind this fiery genre (song, dance, and percussion), women too often are only seen representing the first two.
 Fortunately, things are changing, we’re seeing stereotypes being questioned and dismantled and among those making a change is Educator and Cultural Advocate Yuma Inarú Pouerie.

 The 17-year veteran is not only a performer but an educational resource on all things La Bomba Puertorriqueña.
 Introduced to the folk tradition at the tender age of 15 as a choral singer for the non-profit, Taller Tamboricua, she acutely understands the importance of female representation.
 Growing up at a time when the role of women was much more traditional, Yuma’s commitment to bringing impactful change to the genre is unwavering.